 About This Recipe

 Deviled eggs are … deviled eggs.
 There is usually nothing special or interesting about them.
+Except this recipe for Benedict Deviled Eggs.
+This is a great recipe to use up leftover Easter eggs.

 When properly made, they are delicious.
 But there are only so many things you can add to a deviled egg.